EdDuarte/website/content/paper/living-globe.md

 This can be used to filter out extremely high or extremely low samples, uniforming the remaining data and improving its visibility.

-Our prototype was developed with demographic data in mind, like like total population, density, population-growth, life expectancy, net migration, crude birth rate, crude death rate and the ratio between the last two.
+Our prototype was developed with demographic data in mind, like total population, density, population-growth, life expectancy, net migration, crude birth rate, crude death rate and the ratio between the last two.
 However, today it actually allows the visual exploration of the any kind of numerical data